vars1ty/HybridBar/FEATURES.md

 # Features
-In 0.4.9 and higher, you may enable additional features in Hybrid Bar, including experimental ones.
+In 0.4.9 and higher, you may enable additional features in Hybrid Bar, including experimental ones, if any are available.

 The non-experimental features listed are usually disabled for a variety of reasons:
 - Compatibility concerns